rhysd/NyaoVim/docs/make-ui-plugin.md

 </script>
 ```

-If you created your component as [Polymer](https://github.com/Polymer/polymer) element, you can receive editor instance as `editor` property of it.
+If you created your component as [Polymer v2](https://github.com/Polymer/polymer) element, you can receive editor instance as `editor` property of it.

 You've finished creating UI.
 Note that you can also use [Electron APIs](https://github.com/atom/electron/tree/master/docs/api) and [Node.js APIs](https://nodejs.org/en/) (e.g. `require()`) here.